Natural gas price statistics

 Throughout this article, references to non-household consumers relate to the medium standard non-household consumption band with an annual consumption of natural gas between 2 778 and 27 778 GWh (10 000 and 100 000 GJ).
 Prices correspond to the basic price for natural gas, including all non-recoverable taxes and levies.
 Cyprus and Malta do not report natural gas prices in the non-household sector.
 Quantities of natural gas used for chemical processes or electricity and/or combined heat and power production are excluded from these data.

-Comparison between the 2018 and 2019 prices are made in national currencies to exclude exchange rate fluctuations between national currencies and the euro.
+Comparison between the 2019 and 2020 prices are made in euro.

 Prices in national currencies are converted into euro using the average exchange rate of the period for which the prices were reported.